 - If a security deposit was collected as part of the lease agreement, the provisions of the Texas Security Deposit Law requires that landlords either return the deposit within 30 days after the departure of the tenant or provide a detailed written accounting of the damages caused that prompted the landlord to retain the deposit.
 Failure to abide by these guidelines can result in the property manager being charged three times the amount of the deposit to compensate you for your losses.

 Retaining the services of a Houston consumer law professional can help tenants protect their legal rights and pursue their claims against bad landlords and property managers in the real estate marketplace.

 In general, the rights of the landlord are outlined in the lease agreement and may vary significantly from one apartment complex to another.
 Property managers generally have the right to enter rental properties at reasonable hours to perform repairs, evaluate the condition of the property or to show an apartment that will soon be available for rent.
 Landlords may also have the right to evict tenants for failure to pay rent on time.
 Some leases include provisions that allow landlords to change the locks on entry doors if rent is not paid by a certain time.
 Consulting with an attorney is advisable before beginning eviction proceedings or changing the locks on rental properties.

-The Houston civil litigation lawyers at The Law Office of Henry Jakob can provide expert advice for landlords dealing with rental issues in the state of Texas.
-Our knowledgeable staff specializes in assisting companies and individuals with complex real estate and business issues.
-We serve the counties of Fort Bend, Harris and Waller and provide expert legal counsel to the entire Houston metropolitan area.
+The Houston civil litigation lawyers at The Law Office of Henry Jakob can provide professional advice for landlords dealing with rental issues in the state of Texas.
+Our knowledgeable legal staff assists companies and individuals with complex real estate and business issues.
+We serve the counties of Fort Bend, Harris and Waller and provide legal counsel to the entire Houston metropolitan area.
 Call us today at 832.879.2244 to schedule a consultation with one of our experienced legal team.
 We look forward to the opportunity to represent you in and out of court.